 This information pertains only to payroll reporting and is separate from the reports required for compliance with the ACA.

-*This number does not include any retirees or former employees who received this benefit but did not receive any compensation in 2020.
-A W-2 is not required to report the health care benefit alone.
+*This number does not include any retirees or former employees who received this benefit but did not receive any compensation in 2021.
+A W-2 is not required to report the healthcare benefit alone.

 IRS Recommendation for Reconciling Forms

 To help reduce discrepancies and minimize correspondence from the IRS, it has been suggested that prior to mailing year-end payroll tax forms, a reconciliation be done.
-You should reconcile the amounts shown in boxes 1 (Wages), 2 (Federal Income Tax Withheld), 3 (Social Security Wages), 5 (Medicare Wages), 7 (Social Security Tips) from the W-3, and Transmittal of Wage and Tax Statements, to the corresponding information on the Form 941s (Employer’s Quarterly Federal Tax Return) for the four quarters of 2020.
-You should also reconcile the state amounts in boxes 16 (State Wages) and 17 (State Withholding) to the corresponding information in the state forms for the four quarters of 2020.
+You should reconcile the amounts shown in boxes 1 (Wages), 2 (Federal Income Tax Withheld), 3 (Social Security Wages), 5 (Medicare Wages), 7 (Social Security Tips) from the W-3, (the Transmittal of Wage and Tax Statements), to the corresponding information on the Form 941s (Employer’s Quarterly Federal Tax Return) for the four quarters of 2021.
+You should also reconcile the state amounts in boxes 16 (State Wages) and 17 (State Withholding) to the corresponding information in the state forms for the four quarters of 2021.